IcySnex/Melora/Website/src/plugin-development/getting-started.md

 ## Step 5: Modify the .csproj File
 - **Add `<EnableDynamicLoading />`**: This setting allows your assembly to be dynamically loaded by Melora.
 - **Exclude `Melora.Plugins` assets:** Ensure that **Melora.Plugins** is excluded from the build to avoid including it in your plugin.
-- **(Optional) Add Post-Build script:** This script automatically creates the **.mlr** plugin bundle and moves it to the Melora Plugins directory, saving you from manually doing that each time you modify your plugin code.
+- **(Optional) Add Post-Build script:** This script automatically creates the **.mlr** plugin bundle and moves it to the Melora Plugins directory, saving you from manually doing that each time you modify your plugin code. **Please note that this will only work if you have the cloned/forked Melora project in the steps before!**
 ```xml{9,15-16,28-32}
 <Project Sdk="Microsoft.NET.Sdk">
 	<!--  General  -->